Glenn Lewis (artist): Life and career

 As a co-founding member of the New Era Social Club, Intermedia, and, in 1973, the Western Front, Lewis was one of an internationally recognised group of artists who established social practice as an artistic medium in Vancouver.

+Lewis has been influential as an educator.
+Previous students of artist's include Gathie Falk, who studied sculpture under Lewis at the University of British Columbia.

 In 2017, Lewis was named by the Canada Council for the Arts as one of eight recipients of the Governor General's Awards in Visual and Media Arts, for which he received a $25,000 cash prize.

 Lewis lives and works in Roberts Creek, British Columbia.